-Common questions about the FINRA Series 28 exam, including route fit versus Series 27, firm scope, eligibility, and practical study strategy.
+Series 28 FAQ for the FINRA Introducing Broker-Dealer FINOP exam, including exam format, passing score, route fit versus Series 27, firm scope, no-corequisite status, and study strategy.

 Confirm eligibility, enrollment, and policy details directly with FINRA before scheduling.